klen/pylama/README.rst

     )

 'Linter' should be instance of 'pylama.lint.Linter' class.
-Must implemented two methods:
+Must implement two methods:

-'allow' take a path and returned true if linter could check this file for errors.
+'allow' takes a path and returns true if linter can check this file for errors.
-'run' take a path and meta keywords params and return list of errors.
+'run' takes a path and meta keywords params and returns a list of errors.

 Example:
 --------